55 geoSmart Segments capturing the underlying

-geoSmart is a proven and powerful segmentation that assigns all Australian consumers & households to one of 55 segments and 11 groups. geoSmart has been built to maximize differences in socioeconomic status, wallet size, spending patterns, family mix, media consumption, behavioural response and multicultural influences.
+geoSmart is a proven and powerful segmentation that assigns all Australian consumers & household to one of 55 segments within 11 groups. geoSmart has been built to maximize differences in socioeconomic status, wallet size, spending patterns, family mix, media consumption, behavioural response and multicultural influences.

 Family Orientation discriminates between family areas where there are kids, mortgages & large houses and non-family areas where young and older independent singles & couples choose to live.
 Family Orientation taps into lifecycle stage which is a key driver of needs across most categories.

 Socioeconomic Status (SES) represents the combined effect of educational attainment, occupational status & income and is a key driver of the spending power and quality of purchases made by people to meet their needs.
 SES drives the price/quality trade-off that is often the most critical factor in brand positioning.

 While psychographics influence consumer behaviour at the individual level, they tend to be overpowered in geospatial data by more powerful factors like spending power, cultural influences and established household expenditure patterns, which are all integral to geoSmart Segment’s construction.